cerulean747/Reddit-Comment-Removal/README.md

 My modeling framework uses stratified k-fold cross validation on the training dataset (from a 75% - 25% train-test split), and compares approaches using no undersampling vs. undersampling, and unigrams vs. bigrams.
 Before running models, I first account for the target variable class imbalance through stratified k-fold cross validation.
 In order to yield a reliable estimate of model performance, stratified k-fold cross validation maintains the same class distribution in each split of the data as that in the training dataset.
 I also compare model performance using both no undersampling and undersampling methods.
 Undersampling randomly removes examples from the majority class (intact comments) until the distribution of class values is evenly split.

 I use five models, including a baseline dummy classifier, logistic regression, random forest, gradient boosting, and Naïve-Bayes.
-My baseline dummy classifier generates predictions with probabilities based on the training set’s class distribution.
+My baseline dummy classifier generates predictions using probabilities based on the training set’s class distribution.

-In terms of evaluation metrics, it’s not clear whether false positives or false negatives are more important: both removing comments that shouldn’t have been removed and not removing comments that should have been removed would likely annoy people either way.
+In terms of evaluation metrics, it’s not clear whether false positives or false negatives are more important: both removing comments that shouldn’t have been removed and not removing comments that should have been removed would likely annoy Reddit users either way.
 To be conservative, I use precision, recall, and F1 scores to evaluate model performance.